marinebon/marinebon.github.io/pages/mou_scar_mbon.md

 <img src="/images/scar_logo_350.png">
 </div>
 <div style="width:60%; float:right; text-align:left; padding-left:2%; font-size: smaller;">
-The Scientific Committee on Antarctic Research (SCAR) is a thematic organisation of the International Science Council (ISC), and was created in 1958.
+  The Scientific Committee on Antarctic Research (<a href="https://www.scar.org/">SCAR</a>) is a thematic organisation of the <a href="https://council.science/">International Science Council (ISC)</a>, and was created in 1958.
 SCAR is charged with initiating, developing and coordinating high quality international scientific research in the Antarctic region (including the Southern Ocean), and on the role of the Antarctic region in the Earth system.
-SCAR provides objective and independent scientific advice to the Antarctic Treaty System  and other organizations such as the United Nations Framework Convention on Climate Change (UNFCCC) and the Intergovernmental Panel on Climate Change
+SCAR provides objective and independent scientific advice to the <a href="https://www.ats.aq/index_e.html">Antarctic Treaty System</a> and other organizations such as the United Nations Framework Convention on Climate Change (UNFCCC) and the Intergovernmental Panel on Climate Change
 (IPCC) on issues of science and conservation affecting the management of Antarctica and the Southern Ocean and on the role of the Antarctic region in the Earth system.